-If we are not competitive in the market for real-time sales, marketing and customer service solutions, our business could be harmed.
+If we are not competitive in the market for real-time sales, customer service and marketing solutions, our business could be harmed.

-The market for real-time sales, marketing and customer service solutions is intensely competitive.
+The market for sales and customer service technology is intensely competitive and characterized by aggressive marketing, evolving industry standards, rapid technology developments and frequent new product introductions.
 Relatively few substantial barriers to entry exist in this market, other than the ability to design and build scalable software and, with respect to outsourced solution providers, the ability to design, build and manage scalable network architecture.
 Established or new entities may enter this market in the near future, including those that provide real-time interaction online, with or without the user's request.

 We compete directly with companies focused on technology that facilitates real-time sales, email management, searchable knowledgebase applications and customer service interaction.
 These markets remain fairly saturated with small companies that compete on price and features.
 We also face significant competition from two customer service enterprise software providers, KANA and RightNow Technologies, which offer hosted solutions.
 Furthermore, many of our competitors offer a broader range of customer relationship management products and services than we currently offer.
-We may be disadvantaged and our business may be harmed if companies doing business online choose real-time sales, marketing and customer service solutions from such providers.
+We may be disadvantaged and our business may be harmed if companies doing business online choose real-time sales, customer service and marketing solutions from such providers.

 We also face potential competition from larger enterprise software companies such as Oracle and Siebel Systems.
-In addition, established technology companies, including Aspect Communications, Avaya, Genesys Telecommunications Laboratories, IBM and Microsoft, may also leverage their existing relationships and capabilities to offer real-time sales, marketing and customer service applications.
+In addition, established technology companies, including Aspect Communications, Avaya, Genesys Telecommunications Laboratories, IBM and Microsoft, may also leverage their existing relationships and capabilities to offer real-time sales, customer service and marketing applications.

-Finally, we face competition from clients and potential clients that choose to provide a real-time sales, marketing and customer service solution in-house as well as, to a lesser extent, traditional offline customer service solutions, such as telephone call centers.
+Finally, we face competition from clients and potential clients that choose to provide a real-time sales, customer service and marketing solution in-house as well as, to a lesser extent, traditional offline customer service solutions, such as telephone call centers.